17 Pros and Cons of Living in Shkoder, Albania

 CON: Far from the Coast

 Despite its many advantages, living in Shkoder does come with some drawbacks.
-One of the main downsides is that it is far from the coast.
+One of the main downsides is that it is pretty far from the coast.
 Being a landlocked city, Shkoder does not offer the immediate access to the Adriatic Sea that coastal cities do.
 However, it is located on a large lake for those who enjoy spending time by the water or participating in water sports.
 Weekend trips to the beach or spontaneous seaside adventures are not as easy when living in Shkoder.

 PRO: Pedestrian Only Street with Restaurants and Shops